iFrankXue/blog.frankxue.ca/_posts/2024-08-01-project-sql-jobs-analyst.md

 ### 4. Skills Based on Salary

-Exploring the average salaries associated with different skills revealed wich skills are the highest paying.
+Exploring the average salaries associated with different skills revealed with skills are the highest paying.

 ```sql
 SELECT